franckalbinet/iot-uaa-isoc/labs/button.md

 For this example you will need:

-- a LoPy or WiPy module
+- a LoPy module plugged into a Pysense board
 - a microUSB cable
 - a development PC